WilliamHLe/currency-converter/README.md

 2. Create module from existing sources and select build.gradle file in the root folder.

-3. Build and run proejct.
+3. Build and run project.

 ## Usage

-Mappene som utgjør største delen av kodingsprosjektet er modulene "core", "fxui", "restapi" og "restserver". \
+The project consists of four modules; "core", "fxui", "restapi" and "restserver". \
-"App.java" er filen som skal kjøres, den finner du i fxui/src/main/java/valutaKalk/fxui
+"App.java" is the file to be runned and is located in fxui/src/main/java/valutaKalk/fxui \

+You can find another README file inside the core module that describes the user history and a screenshot of the application.

 ## Tests

 ## Technology/framework
 * Java
-* Gradle
+* Gradle \

+### Tests and code quality
+*  CheckStyle
+*  Jacoco

 ## Team Members